earthtoolsmaker/website/content/contact.md

 image: '/images/contact.jpg'
 ---

-Simpler comes with a built-in contact form, that you can use with Formspree service to handle up to 50 submissions per month for free.
-You could also easily switch to another contact form service if you want.
+We're thrilled that you're interested in reaching out to us.
+Whether you have a question, a suggestion, or just want to say hello, we're here to listen and respond.
+Please feel free to fill out the contact form below, and we'll get back to you as soon as possible.